 Once an important place of worship for both Christians and Muslims, Hagia Sophia in Istanbul was built in 537 A.D. as an Eastern Orthodox cathedral under Justinian order.
 The cathedral was later converted into an Ottoman mosque in 1453, and remained so until 1931.

-In 1935, the building was secularized and became a museum.
-Although no longer active as a place of worship, this UNESCO World Heritage Site attracts visitors to marvel in awe at its exquisite Byzantine architecture, especially its carefully detailed and colorful mosaics.
+In 1935, the building was secularized and became a museum, welcoming visitors from all over the world as a UNESCO World Heritage Site.
+In 2020, Hagia Sophia was once again declared a mosque, though it still welcomes visitors of all faiths who marvel in awe at its exquisite Byzantine architecture, especially its carefully detailed and colorful mosaics.

 14. Glastonbury Tor to Stonehenge, England

 This 44-mile pilgrimage to one of the most highly recognized UNESCO World Heritage Sites in the world takes religious group travelers through the countryside of Southwest England’s Somerset County, to the famous Stonehenge, a site of ceremonies for Neo-Pagans and druids since its construction dated as far back as 2,600 B.C.

 This 15-hour hike from Glastonbury Tor to Wiltshire takes pilgrims through some of England’s most breathtaking countryside landscapes.
 If timed properly, religious group travelers can join the tens of thousands of visitors who gather each June to celebrate summer solstice.

 15. Madonna del Ghisallo Chapel, Italy

 Truly unique among pilgrimages in Europe for religious group travelers, this seven-mile journey designed specifically for cyclists leaves from the touristy town of Bellagio, ending at the 17th century Madonna del Ghisallo Chapel in Lombardy.